j-f1/eleventy-hast-jsx/README.md

 `exports.data` is optional, and provides data for the current page (just like [front matter](https://www.11ty.dev/docs/data-frontmatter/) does).
 Front matter is supported in `.jsx` files too, but `exports.data` is offered as an alternative because most editors will not understand a front matter block in a JavaScript file.
 It behaves just like a JS front matter block in any other template language.

 `eleventy-hast-jsx` does not offer the feature where permalinks are run through the current template engine, since that doesn’t make much sense for JS-based code.
-Instead, define an [`eleventyComputed` property](https://www.11ty.dev/docs/data-computed/#using-javascript) on the `exports.data` object and write the custom `permalink` function there if you need a dynamic permalink.
+Instead, pass a function as the value for `permalink` if you need a custom permalink.
+The function will be called with the merged data cascade (like [in the built-in JS template language](https://www.11ty.dev/docs/languages/javascript/#permalinks), but without support for filters/shortcodes at this point).

 ```jsx
 exports.data = {
   layout: "page.jsx",
 };
 ```

-I recommend calling `eleventyConfig.setDynamicPermalinks(false)` in your `eleventy.js` file if you’re only using the JSX template language to prevent any surprises.

 ## Code reuse in templates